Dynamics of Modular Matings: Introduction

 and

 \end{thm}

 In the original Yoccoz inequality for quadratic polynomials, the corresponding radius $r_{p/q}$ is $1/q$ \cite{H}.
-Writing $2\pi i \nu$ for the imaginary part of $\log{\zeta}$, we deduce that whereas in the classical Yoccoz case for $c$ to be in $M$ the value of $\log{\zeta}$ (where $\zeta$ is the derivative of $Q_c$ at a repelling fixed point) must lie in a strip whose width goes to zero linearly with $\nu$, in our situation for $a$ to be in $M_\Gamma$ the value of $\log{\zeta}$ has to lie in a strip whose width goes to zero at a rate proportional to $\nu^2\log(1/\nu)$ (for $\nu=1/q$ this is $(\log{q})/q^2$). \\
+Writing $2\pi i \nu$ for the imaginary part of $\log{\zeta}$, we deduce that whereas in the classical Yoccoz case for $c$ to be in $\mathcal M$ the value of $\log{\zeta}$ (where $\zeta$ is the derivative of $Q_c$ at a repelling fixed point) must lie in a strip whose width goes to zero linearly with $\nu$, in our situation for $a$ to be in $\mathcal{M}_{\Gamma}$ the value of $\log{\zeta}$ has to lie in a strip whose width goes to zero at a rate proportional to $\nu^2\log(1/\nu)$ (for $\nu=1/q$ this is $(\log{q})/q^2$): see Figure \ref{Yoccoz_circles}.
+For repelling orbits of period greater than $1$ the bound on the modulus of the derivative is more complicated: see Remark \ref{higher_period} at the end of Section \ref{Yoccoz_proof} for an example. \\

-In the penultimate section of this article we apply Theorem \ref{Yoccoz} to prove that the modular Mandelbrot set $M_\Gamma$ is contained in a subset of $\mathbb C$ of a particular form.
-By the {\it lune} ${\mathcal L}_\theta$ in the parameter plane we shall mean the closed subset of the $a$-plane bounded by the two arcs of circles which pass through the points $a=1$ and $a=7$ and meet the real axis at angles $\pm\theta$ at these points.
-We prove:
+In Section \ref{param_lune} we apply Theorem \ref{Yoccoz} to prove that the modular Mandelbrot set $\mathcal{M}_{\Gamma}$ is contained in a subset of $\mathbb C$ of a particular form.
+By the {\it lune} ${\mathcal L}_\theta$ in the parameter plane we shall mean the closed subset of the $a$-plane bounded by the two arcs of circles which pass through the points $a=1$ and $a=7$ and meet the real axis at angles $\pm\theta$ at these points (so the lune ${\mathcal L}_{\pi/2}$ is the disc $\overline \D (4,3)$).
+The plot on the right in Figure \ref{mandelcorr1} suggests the possibility that ${\mathcal M}_\Gamma\subset {\mathcal L}_{\pi/3}$.
+We do not know if this is the case, but we prove:

-\begin{thm} There exists an angle $\theta$ in the half-open interval $\pi/3\le \theta <\pi/2$ such that $M_\Gamma\subset {\mathcal L}_\theta$ and $M_\Gamma$ only meets $\partial {\mathcal L}_\theta$ at the vertex $a=7$. \end{thm}
+\begin{thm} There exists an angle $\theta$ in the half-open interval $\pi/3\le \theta <\pi/2$ such that $\mathcal{M}_{\Gamma}\subset {\mathcal L}_\theta$ and $\mathcal{M}_{\Gamma}$ only meets $\partial {\mathcal L}_\theta$ at the vertex $a=7$. \end{thm}

+Writing $L_{p/q}$ for the $p/q$-limb of $\mathcal{M}_{\Gamma}$, the set of parameter values where the fixed point of $\F_a$ is repelling or neutral of combinatorial rotation number $p/q$, and writing $a_{p/q}$ for the root point of $L_{p/q}$, the value of $a$ where the derivative of $\F_a$ at its fixed point is $e^{2\pi i p/q}$, the computations in the proof of Theorem \ref{param-lune} specialise to:

+\begin{cor} As $p/q>0$ converges to zero, $a_{p/q}$ converges to $a=7$ tangentially to a straight line at angle $2\pi/3$ to the positive real axis and $diam(L_{p/q})$ converges to zero. \end{cor}